mod-audio/mod-desktop/README.md

 Current known issues:

+- MIDI support is incomplete, likely to not work yet
 - Pedalboard save fails to create screenshot/thumbnail
 - Handling of Windows filepaths is not always correct (differences between POSIX vs Windows path separators)
 - jackd.exe (through mod-host) asks for public network permissions which are not needed
 - JACK is used "as-is", which assumes it is not running yet.
 TBD if we use a custom server name or something else
-- Host crash stops the UI process, instead of being automatically restart like in MOD units
+- When mod-host crashes it will stop the UI process, instead of being automatically restarted like in MOD units

 ## Download